dbos-inc/dbos-docs/docs/typescript/tutorials/custom-event-receiver.md

 #### Backfilling For Missed Events
 The implementation of backfill depends on the nature of the event receiver.
 Examples:
 * The scheduler can calculate past calendar dates and times when function invocation should have occurred
-* Kafka maintains a durable log of messages, so messages can be replayed from a topic offset
+* Kafka maintains a durable log of messages, so messages can be replayed from an offset within a topic
 * Database tables may keep old records, which can be queried for replay

 In these examples, it is important to have some durable summary status indicating which events were certainly already processed, and which may need to be handled upon recovery.
 This event receiver checkpoint may be conservative, as the OAOO mechanisms built into workflows will handle any cases where multiple attempts were made to start the same workflow.

 * The scheduler should record a point in time before which all scheduled functions are known to have been initiated.
-* Kafka should keep per-topic offsets for each function, indicating a point in the message streamprior to which all messages are known to have been dispatched.
+* Kafka should keep per-topic offsets for each function, indicating a point in the message stream prior to which all messages are known to have been dispatched.
 * A database trigger should record a recent date or sequence number of records in the source table that are all known to be processed.

 The [`getEventDispatchState`](../reference/contexts.md#dbosexecutorcontextgeteventdispatchstate) and [`upsertEventDispatchState`](../reference/contexts.md#dbosexecutorcontextupserteventdispatchstate) methods provided by `executor` can be used to persist the event receiver state in the DBOS system database.